Is the Leptospirosis Vaccine Necessary for My Dog?

 She shrugged it off and said dogs don’t really need it in Washington State (where we live) unless they hike.

-I mentioned it to our Facebook community and it turns out there can be a lot of complications with Dachshunds and the leptospirosis vaccine.
-Since
+I mentioned it to our Facebook community and it turns out there can be leptospirosis vaccine reactions in Dachshunds.

 This is what I learned over the last year.